AdobeDocs/workfront.en/help/quicksilver/maestro/maestro-information.md

 >[!IMPORTANT]
 >
->The documentation referenced in the sections linked below will be available within two weeks or more from the actual release date.
+>The documentation referenced in the sections below will be available some time after the features are released to Production.

 * [Maestro overview](maestro-overview.md): A high-level overview of Adobe Maestro, including the terminology and concepts that are unique to this solution.
 * [Release activity](../maestro/release-activity.md): A list of all the features that have been released since the launch of the Maestro closed beta program, on May 22, 2023 with exact release dates and a short overview of each feature.